- I am against Trump and Pence, but why do you say we must drive them out of office?

 As we say in our Call to Action, “Fascism has direction and momentum.
 Dissent is piece by piece criminalized.
 The truth is bludgeoned.
 Group after group is demonized and targeted along a trajectory that leads to real horrors.
 All of this has already begun under the Trump Regime.
 History has shown that fascism must be stopped before it becomes too late.”

-Waiting until 2018 is simply way too risky for humanity.
+Waiting until the next election is simply way too risky for humanity.

 But how is it even possible do anything before the next elections?